Use the ATR Indicator to Refine Your Options Trading Strategy [Backtest Results]

 ATR provides insights into how much a stock typically moves within a given period.
 A high ATR indicates significant market volatility, suggesting larger price swings, while a low ATR points to smaller movements and less volatility.

-Our Intuition on ATR
+Our Intuition on the Average True Range Indicator

 Before writing about options and creating an options screener such as ours, we have been trading options for years (and still do).
 By this we mean to say that, when we backtest a strategy, we use it ourselves and then share it with you.
 So here is the idea we had about ATR.